Frequently Asked Questions (FAQs) About Records Management During the COVID-19 Pandemic

 Employees on telework should continue to manage all records in accordance with their agency policies and procedures.
 See our FAQ on Telework.

-If an agency is using Microsoft Teams, Skype for business, Zoom, or another video conferencing platform to communicate with one another, do these tools need to be scheduled?
+If an agency is using Microsoft Teams, Skype for Business, Zoom, or another video conferencing platform to communicate with one another, do these tools need to be scheduled?

 Many agency meetings, seminars, training sessions, and other events have moved to a virtual environment.
 Agencies should continue to manage the records created with these tools as they would have had the meetings been held with the same technology while in the office.
 Teleconferencing tools are much like social media platforms.
 These are software and technology solutions for communications that do not require a records schedule.
+The records created by these tools need to be managed.

 If employees print at home, are those printouts Federal records?